internetarchive/iaux/README.md

 The `ia-components` package contains reusable "components" (loosely).
 It is actually just a package that is included into Archive.org's codebase.
 Having an external package makes it easier for new developers to contribute development.

 It's easy to test these components using the "prototypes" package.
-The final intergration into the Archive.org website still needs to be done by internal staff.
+The final integration into the Archive.org website still needs to be done by internal staff.

 As a convention, the preferred framework is React, but vanilla JS components are also possible.